Blaizzy/mlx-embeddings/docs/Installation.md

 Instructions for a supported install of Homebrew are on the [homepage](https://brew.sh).

-This script installs Homebrew to its preferred prefix (`/usr/local` for macOS Intel, `/opt/homebrew` for Apple Silicon) so that [you don’t need sudo](FAQ.md#why-does-homebrew-say-sudo-is-bad) when you `brew install`.
-It is a careful script; it can be run even if you have stuff installed in `/usr/local` already.
+This script installs Homebrew to its preferred prefix (`/usr/local` for macOS Intel, `/opt/homebrew` for Apple Silicon and `/home/linuxbrew/.linuxbrew` for Linux) so that [you don’t need sudo](FAQ.md#why-does-homebrew-say-sudo-is-bad) when you `brew install`.
+It is a careful script; it can be run even if you have stuff installed in the preferred prefix already.
 It tells you exactly what it will do before it does it too.
 You have to confirm everything it will do before it starts.

 ## macOS Requirements